Logo icon

 Tools like Scrumball allow you to monitor conversations in real-time.
 What are your competitors' customers complaining about?
 Target people discussing those specific pain points.

-For example, if a competitor has a service outage, you can target users tweeting about it with an ad saying, "Tired of downtime?
-Switch to us."
+For example, if competitors experience a service outage, you can identify users discussing the issue and apply targeted online marketing with messaging like: “Tired of downtime?
+Switch to us.”
+This improves relevance and strengthens audience targeting.

 8. Retargeting with Sequencing